A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: An abstract approach to constrained Lagrangian dynamics

-\begin{prop} The set of extremals of the nonholonomic variational principle $\PP^{nh}_C$ is precisely the constrained nonholonomic dynamics associated with $C$. \end{prop}
+By the very definition of Chetaev's principle it is clear that {\change extremals of the nonholonomic variational principle $\PP^{nh}_C$ are precisely trajectories of the nonholonomically constrained system on $Q$ (constituted by $L$ and $C$) in the standard sense present in the literature \cite{Arnold_Koz_Nies_2010}.
+For this reason we will simply speak about \emph{nonholonomic dynamics} meaning the dynamics of the nonholonomic variational principle (i.e. the set of all extemals of $\PP^{nh}_C$).
+We will also use the abbreviated symbol $\Gamma^{nh}_C$ (instead of $\Gamma_{\PP^{nh}_C}$) to denote these dynamics. }

 It is known that the extremals of $\PP^{nh}_C$ do not correspond to minimization (maximization) of $S_L$.
 In fact, they are not ''the shortest'' but ''the straightest'' paths as noticed by Hertz (see \cite{Leon_2012} and the references therein).
-Throughout the paper we will use the abbreviated symbol $\Gamma^{nh}_C$ (instead of $\Gamma_{\PP^{nh}_C}$) to denote the set extremals of the nonholonomic variational principle $\PP^{nh}_C$.

-In the special case when the constraints are linear (affine), meaning that $C=D$ ($C=X+D$), where $D$ is a linear distribution (and $X$ is a vector field), Chetaev's principle becomes the well-known \emph{d'Alembert's principle}: we consider admissible variations $\del_\xi\gamma\in\WW_{\T Q}^{st}$ that are generated by infinitesimal variations $\xi(t)$ with values in $D$:
+In the special case when the constraints are linear (resp. affine), meaning that $C=D$, where $D$ is a linear distribution (resp. $C=X+D$, where $X$ is a vector field, and $D$ a linear distribution), Chetaev's principle becomes the well-known \emph{d'Alembert's principle}: we consider admissible variations $\del_\xi\gamma\in\WW_{\T Q}^{st}$ that are generated by infinitesimal variations $\xi(t)$ with values in $D$ (in both, linear and affine cases):

 In this case we have an explicit information about the infinitesimal variations, i.e., $\xi(t)\in D_{q(t)}$.
-Note, however, that the variations $\del_\xi\gamma$ will, in general, not be tangent to $C=D$.
+Note, however, that the variations $\del_\xi\gamma$ will, in general, not be tangent to $C=D$ (resp., to $X+D$).
 For this reason the knowledge of $L|_D$ is not sufficient to study nonholonomically constrained dynamics.
 For a deeper discussion of the constrained dynamics in a more general setting of algebroids consult \cite{GG_2008,GLMM_2009}.

-\paragraph{Equations of motion.} Calculating the equations constituting the extremals of the variational principles $\PP^{st}_{\T Q}$, $\PP^{vak}_{C}$ and $\PP^{nh}_C$ considered above is not necessary from the point of view of our approach to the comparison problem, and hence reading this paragraph can be omitted without any loss in understanding of our ideas.
-The reason why we perform these calculations is to ensure the reader that the formalism of variational principles leads to the same conclusions as the standard approach.